 How to minimize AI’s data security vulnerabilities

 Government bodies now require data security measures to protect individuals against unwanted AI-powered cybercrimes.
 For example, the European Union mandated the General Data Protection Regulations (GDPR) act.
 It gives netizens more control over their personal data, making it virtually impossible for organizations to engage in malicious data-collection practices.
-Moreover, a comprehensive data security measure fines companies up to $20 million.
 GDPR and other data masking best practices will continue to protect users from unwanted AI-driver cyberattacks.

 AI technology’s constant evolution continues to keep everyone on their toes because it may negatively affect their data security.
 And with such rapid advances, it’s safe to say that AI will continue to spread at a volatile rate.
 So aside from heightened concerns about how robots are stealing jobs from ordinary people, the risk of a colossal data breach also comes into play.
 Even though the technology is there to make our lives more convenient, it’s important to take data security measures for proper protection.